Many thanks to author Wanda Dehaven Pyle for this feature interview on her blog.

 A pretty complex psychological drama, which sometimes seems more than I can chew!
 I’m weaving a lot of threads, but so far inching them out without getting hopelessly tangled!
 The basic plot is that a successful racehorse trainer has just hired a new jockey, but odd little accidents and mishaps and even deaths are threatening their partnership.
 The trainer, a widower, has the added problem of an amoral teenage son who casts a sinister shadow over all that he does.
 I aim to have it finished by September, working title is ‘Sainte Bastien’.

 Now and again, I discover a book that gives me that warm, fuzzy feeling, like I’ve made a new friend.
 A frisson of connection that makes me look forward to getting back there, spending more time there, all cosied up between the pages as sentence upon sentence layer up to enlighten and soothe my senses.
-Affirming what I know, what I feel, and articulating it in language that appeals to me; in language that matters to me.
+Opening up new ideas to me while also affirming what I know, what I feel, and articulating it in language that appeals to me; in language that matters to me.

 “Perfectionism is the voice of the oppressor, the enemy of the people.
 It will keep you cramped and insane your whole life, and it is the main obstacle between you and your shitty first draft.
 I think perfectionism is based on the obsessive belief that if you run carefully enough, hitting each stepping-stone just right, you won’t have to die.
 The truth is that you will die anyway and that a lot of people who aren’t even looking at their feet are going to do a whole lot better than you, and have a lot more fun while they’re doing it.”